 Dr. Evans has been active in ABFAS since 1994.
 He has served on various committees including roles as an Oral Examiner, Case Credentials Reviewer, and a developer of the Computer Based Patient Simulation (CBPS) exam.
 He has also been a member of the Maintenance of Certification (MOC) Committee, the group charged with the development of ABFAS’ MOC program.

 His leadership roles include being a member of the Board of Directors and chairing the Communications Committee.
 In addition, he has represented ABFAS as a Residency Program Evaluator.
 Dr. Evans’ professionalism, passion for the profession, and medical expertise has been instrumental in the advancement of the field and ABFAS’ work.

 We are grateful for Dr. Evans’ hard work and tremendously pleased that the APMA has honored his dedication to the field of podiatry.

-Dr. John Venson has created a
+Dr. John Venson has created a short video

 to answer frequently asked questions about how to successfully navigate the CBPS exam.
 Note: You must log-in to view the video.

 ABFAS President Dr. Mindy Benton gives an overview of the certification process and answers commonly asked questions.
 Watch the certification overview video below.